danielsagi/kube-pod-escape/README.md

 ```

 ## Extract Sensitive Data
-Inside the `~/exploit` folder, there's a python script, which locates and downloads private key files from the host, as well as kubernetes service account tokens.
+In addition to the given lsh and cath commands, Inside the `~/exploit` folder, there's a python script, which automatically locates and downloads private key files from the host, as well as kubernetes service account tokens.
-(to find tokens,the script searches the /var/lib/kubelet/pods folder. this way it can read the mounted token files for each pod that runs on the host)
+_(to find tokens, the script searches the /var/lib/kubelet/pods folder. this way it can read the mounted .token files for each pod that runs on the host)_

 ## Run the script
 ```bash